 To facilitate WCO collectors to comply with the registration requirements, EPD publishes “Good Practice Guide for Registered WCO Collectors (Regular Collectors)” (Chinese version only) (applicable for collectors engaging in WCO collection, removal and transportation services and for reference by premises which produce WCO including restaurants, factory canteens, food factories, bakeries and other food premises etc.) and “Good Practice Guide for Registered WCO Collectors (Managing Communal Grease Trap Facilities)” (Chinese version only) (applicable for property managers (including property management companies (PMCs) or owners etc.) managing communal grease trap facilities and for reference by food premises which connect with communal grease trap facilities, including restaurants, factory canteens, food factories and bakeries, etc.).
 The above Guides provide guidelines on WCO collection, delivery, record keeping and etc. Collectors should ensure their operations are in compliance with the registration requirements stated in the above Guides, otherwise EPD will take necessary follow up actions (e.g. revoking their registrations etc.).

 Regular registration will be valid for 2 years (except for provisional registered collectors).
-If registered parties wish to maintain their registrations, they should submit an application for registration renewal at least 1 month before the end of valid period of their registrations (application form can be downloaded here).
+If registered parties wish to maintain their registrations, they should submit an application for registration renewal at least 1 month before the end of valid period of their registrations (application form can be downloaded and submitted here).
 Past performance of the registered party will be taken into account by EPD in considering the renewal application.